zuplo/docs/docs/quickstarts/proxy-public-api.md

 ## 4: Rate Limiting

-Expand the Polices section and click the Add Policy button under request.
+Expand the Policies section and click the Add Policy button under request.
 Search for and click the **Rate Limiting** policy.

 ![Rate Limiting](/media/getting-started/rate-limit.png)